stevegreatrex/view-builder/README.md

 ## Usage

-### Command Line
+### Command Line (Update)
+Updates the views found in the specified database from the specified definitions

-    view-builder http://localhost:5984/databasename ./path/to/views.js
+    view-builder --url http://localhost:5984/databasename --defs ./path/to/views.js

-If omitted, the second parameter will default to a file named `views.js` in the current folder.
+If omitted, the `defs` parameter will default to a file named `views.js` in the current folder.

 This relies on `views.js` containing something like the following: